 While there are many barriers to peace and prosperity in the region, we remain optimistic as we know that liberal values are neither eastern nor western.
 They are human values and can be found in the Padma Purana, the Dhammapada, the Bible, the Qur’an, and other sacred texts of great religious and ethical traditions that have shaped cultures across Asia and Oceania.

-Now in my sixth decade of actively promoting the cause of liberty, I’m thrilled to serve as the director of Atlas Network’s new Center for Asia and Oceania, bringing together ideas and strategies from all parts of this region and especially leaning on the expertise of our Center's Advisory Council, which will be formalized in the coming months.
-I invite you to engage with Atlas Network to discover the path forward and accelerate freedom in the region in 2022!
+Now in my sixth decade of actively promoting the cause of liberty, I’m thrilled to support Atlas Network initiatives in Asia and Oceania, bringing together ideas and strategies from all parts of this region.
+I invite you to engage with Atlas Network to discover the path forward and accelerate freedom in the region!

 Dr. Tom Palmer